manmay2/PERSONAL/README.md

 # PYTHON PROGRAMMING
- -  THIS IS MY PYTHON REPOSITORY WHERE YOU CAN FIND A LOT OF PROGRAMS ON PYTHON.
+ -  THIS IS A TEMPORARY PERSONAL REPOSITORY OF MINE WHICH CONTAINS THE DATES,SCHEDULES OF EXAMS/TEST OR SYLLABUS OF JEE MAINS AND ADVANCE AND MANY MORE..
 # LICENSE